thbighead/wordless-framework/README.md

 ### Adminer

-Adminer is a container that allows interaction with the database through the browser, providing an interface to perform various tasks necessary for database-related development.
+Adminer is a container that allows database interactions through the browser, providing an interface to perform various tasks necessary for database-related development.

 ### Commands

 #### Starting containers
 To start the containers, use the `up` command, which will initiate each container.
 If the containers haven't been created, this command will also build them.

 > The `-d` flag allows you to execute this command in non-verbose mode.
 In other words, you won't receive the outputs of
 > your containers, leaving the terminal free for other tasks.